oreoxyl/oreoxyl.github.io/bot/spotify/callback.md

         p = document.createElement('p');
         p.textContent = 'To complete the sign up whisper OreoxylBot on Twitch the following code in the next few minutes.
 Do not share this code with anyone else.';
         res.appendChild(p);

         p = document.createElement('p');
+        p.textContent = "It can't whisper back due to current Twitch limits so it will answer in your own channel's chat.";
+        res.appendChild(p);

+        p = document.createElement('p');